-If MODEC, the contractor for the FPSO we are using to produce hydrocarbons from the Jubilee Field, is unable to secure long-term financing for the cost of the FPSO in order to repay amounts originally loaned by us and certain other Jubilee Unit partners under an Advance Payments Agreement (of which we are not a signatory, as TGL entered into such agreement as Unit Operator of the Jubilee Unit) and a construction loan from third parties for the financing of the construction of the FPSO, the Jubilee Unit partners may need to directly purchase the FPSO or find an alternative funding source or buyer.
-MODEC is required to repay amounts advanced on the earlier of September 15, 2011 or the date of the first drawdown under MODEC's long-term financing.
-Based on the terms of the UUOA, TGL is required to reimburse us the amounts MODEC reimburses TGL within 10 business days of repayment by MODEC.
-The Advance Payments Agreement grants to the Jubilee Unit partners the option to purchase the FPSO from MODEC on or before that same date at a discount to the FPSO's market value.
-Should we elect to participate in any purchase of the vessel, the notes receivable under the Advance Payments Agreement of \$110.1 million would be applied to the purchase price and our share of the remaining balance of cost to make such purchase is an amount up to approximately \$120 million.
+If MODEC, the contractor for the FPSO we are using to produce hydrocarbons from the Jubilee Field, is unable to secure long-term financing for the cost of the FPSO in order to repay amounts originally loaned by us and certain other Jubilee Unit partners under an Advance Payments Agreement (of which we are not a signatory, as TGL entered into such agreement as Unit Operator of the

+Jubilee Unit) and a construction loan from third parties for the financing of the construction of the FPSO, the Jubilee Unit partners may need to directly purchase the FPSO or find an alternative funding source or buyer.
+MODEC is required to repay amounts advanced on the earlier of November 28, 2011 or the date of the first drawdown under MODEC's long-term financing.
+Based on the terms of the Jubilee UUOA, TGL is required to reimburse us our share of the amounts MODEC reimburses TGL within 10 business days of repayment by MODEC.
+The Advance Payments Agreement grants to the Jubilee Unit partners the option to purchase the FPSO from MODEC on or before that same date.
+Should we elect to participate in any purchase of the vessel, the notes receivable under the Advance Payments Agreement of \$109.4 million would be applied to the purchase price and our share of the remaining balance of cost to make such purchase is an amount up to approximately \$120 million.